linode/docs/docs/guides/networking/ip/how-to-understand-ip-addresses/index.md

 IP version 6 (IPv6) is a redesign of IPv4.
 The details of the protocol are specified in [RFC 2460](https://datatracker.ietf.org/doc/html/rfc2460).
 IPv6 was developed because the world was running out of IPv4 addresses and a larger address space was required.
 IPv6 has 128-bit addresses instead of the 32-bit addresses of IPv4, allowing for 3.4×10^38 unique entries.
 Both IPv4 and IPv6 are currently used in tandem, although IPv6 is increasingly more common, and many interfaces are assigned an address from each protocol.

 Aside from the longer addresses, IPv6 follows most of the same design principles as IPv4.
 It is not interoperable with IPv4, but all modern networking gear handles both formats.
 The differences are mostly transparent to the majority of higher-layer applications.
-Here are some of the major differences between IPv4 and IPv6.
+The list below includes some of the major differences between IPv4 and IPv6.

 - The IPv6 header is simpler than the IPv4 header, but it still includes a version, packet length, hop limit, traffic class, source address, and destination address.
 - IPv6 allows for more efficient aggregation of subnets and routing prefixes, which helps route protocols.
 It allows for updates to the routing prefix in the event the address or router policies change.
 - IPv6 multicast capabilities are expanded and simplified.
-- It features enhanced security courtesy of the Internet Protocol Security (IPSec) feature.
+- IPv6 features enhanced security courtesy of the Internet Protocol Security (IPSec) feature.
 - IPv6 does not permit packet fragmentation.
 Hosts use a feature named Path MTU Discovery to ensure the packets are small enough to pass through the network intact.

 The 128-bit IPv6 addresses are written as a series of eight four-digit hexadecimal numbers, which represent 16 bits.
 Each hexadecimal number can range between 0 to 16.
 In hexadecimal notation, the letters `a` through `f` represent the numbers 10 to 15, so the range of each digit is 0 to f.
 Each four-digit hexadecimal number is separated with a colon.
 A typical example of an IPv6 address is `2001:0db8:ffff:ffff:ffff:ffff:ffff:ffff`.